bgawalt/reader_bot/README.md

 where everything outside the brackets is repeated verbatim.

+To post to Mastodon with `readerbot_mdn.py`, you'll need to set up

-You'll also need to specify, in `readerbot.py` itself, the data sheet ID for the reading list CSV.
+You'll also need to specify, in `reading_list.py`, the data sheet ID for the reading list CSV.
 It's the big long alphanumeric string from the Google Sheets URL, and it's stored as the constant `READ_DATA_SHEET_ID`.

 OH!
 And the messages themselves -- `num_to_go_msg()`, `current_read_msg()`,
 `page_rate_msg()` -- currently hardcode a shortlink to my own spreadsheet.

-My main #TODOs right now are, I suppose, to migrate both the sheet ID and the URL-for-message-inclusion into the configuration text file.